P-Meenakshi/ifElse/PROBLEM.md

     value

     Expected Output:
-    Empty or Not found
+    Not found
 --------------------------------------------------------
     Sample Input:
     Search value
     first
-    start

     Expected Output:
-    Empty or Not found
+    Empty string or null

 ## Instructions
 - Avoid printing unnecessary values other than expected output as given in sample